Computational identification of irreducible state-spaces for stochastic reaction networks: Identifying the irreducible state-spaces

 where $x_b \in \N^{d_b}_0, x_f \in \N^{d_f}_0$ and the function $\lambda_k^{\sigma }$ is defined by \eqref{defn_lambdak_sigma}.
 Let the \emph{propensity} map $\tilde{ \Lambda }^{\sigma} : \N^{ d_b+d_f}_0 \to \R^K_+$ be as in \eqref{defn_Lambda} with each $\lambda_k$ replaced by $\tilde{ \lambda }^{\sigma}_k$.
 Setting $\tilde{ \mathcal{V} }^{\sigma} = \textnormal{Proj}(\mathcal{V}^{ \sigma },1,d_b+d_f) $ and $\tilde{ \mathcal{O} }^{\sigma} = \textnormal{Proj}(\mathcal{O}^{ \sigma } ,1,d_b+d_f)$, we define the reduced network as $\tilde{\mathcal{N} }^{\sigma}= ( \tilde{ \mathcal{V} }^{\sigma},\tilde{ \mathcal{O} }^{\sigma}, \tilde{ \Lambda }^{\sigma} )$.

 Unfortunately the reduced network $\tilde{\mathcal{N} }^{\sigma}$ may not satisfy Assumption \ref{massacttype} even though the original network does (see Example \ref{ex:toxin}).
 We need to avoid this problem because our approach requires this property.
-Fortunately this can be done by exploiting the flexibility in the choice of set $I$ (see Remark \ref{rem:flixibilityofI}), which classifies each \emph{unbounded} species as \emph{free} or \emph{restricted}.
+Fortunately for most biological examples this can be done by exploiting the flexibility in the choice of set $I$ (see Remark \ref{rem:flixibilityofI}), which classifies each \emph{unbounded} species as \emph{free} or \emph{restricted}.
 Note that different choices of $I$ will yield different reduced networks but they correspond to the same dynamics for the original network.
 Hence the irreducible state-spaces for the original network can be found with any $I$ chosen as per our convenience.
-We sequentially examine each element in the finite set $\mathcal{I}_f$ (see \eqref{defn_indexsetfreespecies}) until we find a $I$ for which the affine function $\phi$ satisfies the following assumption (see Algorithm \ref{finddecompss}). \begin{assumption} Consider an affine map $f : \R^{d_f} \to \R^{d_r}$
+We sequentially examine each element in the finite set $\mathcal{I}_f$ (see \eqref{defn_indexsetfreespecies}) until we either find a $I$ for which the affine function $\phi$ satisfies the following assumption or we exhaust all the possibilities (see Algorithm \ref{finddecompss}). \begin{assumption} Consider an affine map $f : \R^{d_f} \to \R^{d_r}$

 where $F_0$ is a vector in $\R^{d_r}$ and $F_1$ is a $d_r \times d_f$ matrix.
 We say that this map is compatible with network $\mathcal{N}^{ \sigma } = ( \mathcal{V}^{\sigma} , \mathcal{O}^{\sigma} ,\Lambda^{\sigma} ) $ if $F_0$ and $F_1$ have all the entries in $\N_0$ and the matrix inequality